 Two ships of the US Navy, the nuclear submarine USS Annapolis and the destroyer USS Momsen have passed through the Suez Canal into the Red Sea.
 Although their destination is confidential, they are now getting dangerously close to the Persian Gulf.

-“There are cameras, surveillance equipment over all the different sites,” he said.
+Journalist and author Afshin Rattansi says that there are no reasons why Iran would need another visit from such a biased organization as the IAEA.“There are cameras, surveillance equipment over all the different sites,” he said.
 “The IAEA inspection regime, I think most analysts would say, is a front for a WMD [weapons of mass destruction] inspection that we have seen previously in that region.”